Last Updated on November 5, 2022

 There are also a few pricier options but there’s not much quality or service difference between them and the cheaper options.

 If you’re looking for something spectacular, check out Toraja Misiliana Hotel.
-They have turned traditional houses into hotel rooms and the result is unique.
+They have turned traditional houses into hotel rooms and the result is quite unique.

 4 – Visit the 700 years old Megaliths in Lore Lindu National Park